ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/2nd Level/Minor Explosion.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You create a high amount of compressive force on a point within range, creating a small explosion.
-All creatures within 5ft of the point must make a Dexterity saving throw.
+All creatures within 5ft of the point must make a Constitution saving throw.
 On a failure they take 2d8 force damage.
 On a success they take half as much damage.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 18 psyfocus spent above the normal cost for this psycast, you deal an additional 1d8 force damage.